Linuxfabrik/monitoring-plugins/check-plugins/disk-usage/README.rst

 Overview
 --------

-Measures the usage of all mounted disk *partitions* on physical disks only (e.g. hard disks, CD-ROM drives, USB keys) found.
-It does not check the usage on the raw disks, because for example in LVM more than one disk can be a member of a logical volume, and some of the disks might be full - which is ok as long as the LVM has some space available.
-The check also ignores all other partition types (e.g. memory partitions such as ``/dev/shm``).
+Measures the usage of all mounted disk *partitions*.
+It does not check the usage on the raw disks, because in LVM for example, more than one disk can be a member of a logical volume, and some of the disks might be full - which is fine as long as LVM has some space available.

+By default, this plugin only checks physical devices (e.g. hard disks, CD-ROM drives, USB keys) and ignores all others (e.g. pseudo, memory, duplicate, inaccessible file systems).
+You can override this behaviour by using the ``--fstype`` parameter and specifying which file system types should be checked explicitly.

+To get a list of file system types you can specify, run ``disk-usage --list-fstype`` first (as file system types are machine dependent).

 .. note::

     UNIX usually reserves 5% of the total disk space for the root user. ``total`` and ``used`` fields on UNIX refer to the overall total and used space, whereas ``free`` represents the space available for the user and ``percent`` represents the user utilization.
-That is why percent value may look 5% bigger than what you would expect it to be (starting with psutil v4.3.0; quote from the `psutil documentation <https://psutil.readthedocs.io/en/latest/>`_).
+That is why ``percent`` value may look 5% bigger than what you would expect it to be (starting with psutil v4.3.0; quote from the `psutil documentation <https://psutil.readthedocs.io/en/latest/>`_).

 Hints: